SAP-archive/cloud-ariba-discovery-rfx-to-external-marketplace-ext/README.md

 <a name="setup_ariba"/>

-## Create a Discovery RFX Publication to External Marketplace application in Ariba Developer Portal
+## Create a Discovery RFX Publication to External Marketplace Application in Ariba Developer Portal

 You already have an account for Ariba Developer Portal.
 Open the [guide](https://developer.ariba.com/api/guides) and follow the steps to create a new SAP Ariba Open APIs application that will be used against Ariba Open APIs sandbox environment.
 At the end, you should have an application key related to the SAP Ariba Open APIs application.
 You will need it in order to call the Discovery RFX Publication to External Marketplace API, the sandbox environment.